Brit Milah/Hatafat: Recommended (let’s discuss — I would need to be on the premises but do not need to supervise)

 Mikvah: Yes (Libi Eir, Beth Meyer Synagogue, Raleigh, NC)

 Bet Din: Recommended (rabbis and cantors from local synagogues and universities)

 Conversion Location: Libi Eir, Beth Meyer Synagogue, Raleigh, NC

 Students Accepted: Chai, Mitzvah

 In my spare time (hah!)
-I enjoy my two teenagers; my nearly-centarian mom; my four cats; books (mostly non-fiction or historical fiction), movies, food and cooking (mostly pescatarian), and my treasured friends.
+I enjoy my two old teenagers; three cats; books (mostly non-fiction or historical fiction), movies, food and cooking (mostly pescatarian), and my treasured friends.
 I also love to laugh.
-I believe that every relationship must include laughter, no matter who you are.
+Every relationship must include laughter, no matter who you are.